RaulMoraMujica/Machine_Learning/README.md

 1. How to get the standard deviation of the clusters when you use Kmeans (1D array)
 2. Simple implementation of a generalized regression neural network in python based on example from: https://easyneuralnetwork.blogspot.com/2013/07/grnn-generalized-regression-neural.html
-3. Comparison of some classifiers with IRIS data, performance, tuning.
-(IN PROGRESS)